-- We will use the popular Python Data Analysis Library (Pandas). - Open source and freely available (part of anaconda distribution). - See Lab 1 for directions on downloading it to your home machine.
+- We will use the popular Python Data Analysis Library (Pandas). - Open source and freely available (part of anaconda distribution). - Already loaded on the machines in 1001E North.

-- We will use the popular Python Data Analysis Library (Pandas). - Open source and freely available (part of anaconda distribution). - See Lab 1 for directions on downloading it to your home machine. - If you can't install on your computer, it is supported in https://repl.it/ import pandas as pd
+- We will use the popular Python Data Analysis Library (Pandas). - Open source and freely available (part of anaconda distribution). - Already loaded on the machines in 1001E North. - See end of Lab 6 for directions on downloading it to your home machine.

-- We will use the popular Python Data Analysis Library (Pandas). - Open source and freely available (part of anaconda distribution). - See Lab 1 for directions on downloading it to your home machine. - If you can't install on your computer, it is supported in https://repl.it/ - To use, add to the top of your program:
+- We will use the popular Python Data Analysis Library (Pandas). - Open source and freely available (part of anaconda distribution). - Already loaded on the machines in 1001E North. - See end of Lab 6 for directions on downloading it to your home machine. - To use, add to the top of your file: